The Persistent Thermal Anomalies in Rocky Worlds: Methods

 Note that some planets above, such as 55 Cnc e, have low bulk densities that are consistent with some volatile envelopes, and are therefore not purely rocky.
 We define the criteria of being ``rocky'' in Section \ref{sect:methods_rocky_selection}.

 We exclude LHS 1478 b from our analysis.
-The calculated $\mathcal{R}=0.64\pm0.13$ for LHS 1478 b is significantly lower than all other M-Earths, making it an outlier. \cite{august_hot_2025} reported that their two visits did not yield consistent results, where the second visit was strongly affected by correlated noise.
+The calculated $\mathcal{R}=0.64\pm0.13$ for LHS 1478 b is significantly lower than all other M-Earths, making it an outlier. \cite{august_hot_2025} reported that their two visits did not yield consistent results, where the second visit was strongly affected by correlated noise. \cite{connors_uniform_2025} also reported that they were unable to detect an eclipse from the second visit, confirming the earlier claim by \cite{august_hot_2025}.

-Emission observations typically report the measured dayside brightness temperature, $\tday$ (and the nightside temperature, $T_{\rm night}$, if the entire orbital phase is covered).
+Emission observations typically report the measured dayside brightness temperature, $\tday$.
+If the entire orbital phase is covered, the nightside temperature, $T_{\rm night}$, is also reported \citep[e.g.,][]{Daylan+2021b}.
 Theoretically, the maximum temperature on a planet's surface that can be reached, assuming stellar irradiation is the sole energy source, is the irradiation temperature, i.e., the equilibrium temperature at the substellar point

 where $T_{\rm eff}$ is the host star's effective temperature, $a$ the orbital semi-major axis, and $R_*$ the stellar radius.
 According to \cite{cowan_statistics_2011}, the disk-integrated dayside brightness temperature is related to $\tirr$ by